Spiritdude/nodemcu-linux/README.md

 running with Lua 5.1 (`lua5.1`)

 ## Todo
-- implement all base modules
+- implement **all** base modules **completely** and document it properly
 - thorough tests (automated)
 - `u8g2` which needs low-level I2C or SPI interface hardware-near implemented
 - include Lua modules which support various I2C/SPI devices
+- test example/tests with NodeMCU/8266 and NodeMCU/ESP32 as well

 ## Installation